jennguyen1/nhuyhoa/_posts/2016-02-04-Contingency-Tables.md

 # I x J Contingency Tables

-(In the examples below, I present the $$X^2$$ test statistic.
-The deviance statistic is generated similar to the formula defined above).
+The examples below use the $$X^$$ test statistic.
+The deviance statistic is generated similar to the formula defined above.

 ## Homogeneity
 The test for homogeneity tests whether two or more multinomial distributions are equal.
-That is, we hold the row totals fixed.
+That is, the row totals are held fixed.

-We want to test

 $$H_0: p_{11} = p_{21} and p_{12} = p_{22} ... p_{1k} = p_{2k}$$